mars-schmutz/material-troll/README.md

 ## Overview

 An online material library for storage and quick access of low resolution materials for background objects in 3D rendering.
-Accessible at https://material-troll.herokuapp.com.

 ## Resources